Psychology & Neuroscience at UC San Diego

 Hands-On Learning

 Students will learn to tackle these fundamental questions with the tools of psychological science.
-Students will learn about classic experiments in psychology, with the goal of getting a hands-on, experiential understanding of how people work and how psychologists study them.
+Students will learn about classic experiments in psychology (including dissecting a sheep brain!), with the goal of getting a hands-on, experiential understanding of how people work and how psychologists study them.
 They will explore social dynamics; emotions; personality; mental illness; the nature of beliefs; neuroscience; and the relationship between the mind, brain, and body.
 As a capstone project, they will construct their own miniature psychology theory, design/run an experiment to test it, and present findings to the class.

 psychology neuroscience 1